 - Please note UofL does not use KHEAA Verify.
 You must complete verification with our office even if you used KHEAA Verify or completed the verification process at another institution.
 Additionally, if you intend to enroll or transfer to another institution, you may still need to complete verification at your other school.

 - The verification form and any additional required documentation can be submitted by post-mail, fax, or in-person at UofL’s Student Financial Aid Office.
 We cannot accept verification forms or additional required documentation by email.
+You also have the option to securely upload your documents through ULink.
+Please only upload documents which have been requested by the Student Financial Aid Office.
+You may review the instructions here (link to FA Doc upload page) for additional information

 I included my parent’s information on my FAFSA (I’m a dependent student).
 My parent(s) didn’t work or file taxes.
 What do I submit?